Dealing With Anxiety & Stress in the Age of the 24/7 News Cycle

 - Set source limits.
-With countless sources for news content online and on TV, information and opinions will vary, which may contribute to increased anxiety and doubt.
+With countless sources for news content online and TV, information and opinions will vary, which may contribute to increased anxiety and doubt.
 Stick to two or three trusted sources of information and resist the urge to search for more from unreliable sites.

 - Beware of social media.
-For all of its good, social media allows people to spread baseless claims freely.
+For all its good, social media allows people to spread baseless claims freely.
 Unfollow untrustworthy news sites and consider blocking or simply unfollowing people whose posts lead to more anxiety and sadness.

 - Making and keeping meaningful connections.
 Friends and family provide much-needed support when you’re feeling down or anxious.
 Make attempts to connect in person instead of relying on social media.
 Online, your connections may feel less substantive or meaningful and you’ll continue to be at risk of exposing yourself to more news as well as the contentious comments attached to it.
-You may even be tempted to get involved in the arguments which can cause more bad feelings.
+You may even be tempted to get involved in the arguments, which can cause more bad feelings.

 - Volunteering your time.
 So much of news-related stress makes people feel like helpless observers of the situation, but when a person decides to volunteer their energy, they make a positive difference in the world.
-Not only does volunteering produce good feelings, it gives you an opportunity to make new friends who can serve as a source of emotional support.
+Not only does volunteering produce good feelings, it provides an opportunity to make new friends who can serve as a source of emotional support.

 - Seeking out the good news.
 The good news is always present, even if it is buried under countless reports of violence, hate, and greed.
 Make it your daily mission to find happy and uplifting stories as a reminder that good is out there.

 - Staying physically healthy.
 Eating well, exercising, and getting restful sleep aid in the battle against stress.
 Taking time to unplug, prepare a meal, exercise, and turn in to bed early will fight back against news-related stress.